insight-platform/Similari/README.md

 ### Build Python API in Docker

+You can build the wheel in the Docker and if you want to install it in the host system, copy the resulting package to the host system as demonstrated by the following examples.

 #### Rust 1.63 Base Image

 If you use other rust libraries you may find it beneficial to build with base Rust